The Mysteries of Gnosis vs. the Revelations of the Gospel

 Once upon a time not so long ago in a not faraway world, we used to regularly hear about our responsibilities.
 Meeting them was evidence of adulthood.
 It was honorable.
 My, my, but we’ve come a long way, baby!
 Nowadays talk about responsibilities is taboo and the person brash enough to do so is pilloried and ostracized.

 Using the Word of God as our measuring stick for right and wrong, and specifically the quoted verses we are studying, what does this reveal about us and our society today?
 Hint, hint, it’s not good!
 The word “wicked” comes to mind, also “egocentric” and “self-flatterer”.
 Oh, and let’s not leave off the word “sin”.

 Let’s go to the Lord in prayer with Bible now, asking Him to pinpoint any of these tendencies in us.
 Let’s learn under His tutelage to cultivate a penchant for analyzing our own motives and behaviors, rather than everybody else’s.
 We will be better people for it, more Christlike in every way as contrasted with more antichrist-like.
 Isn’t this what we should want?

 So let’s not whine about our toes being stepped on or our fur rubbed the wrong way.
 By all means, dear Jesus, stomp and rub until we have had our fill of sin, then repent and turn to you for a new beginning.
 In Christ’s name.

-To further research this issue, I direct you to my book Deuteronomy: Volume 5 of Heavenly Citizens in Earthly Shoes.
-For more info please visit these sites to purchase my books:
+To further research this issue, I direct you to my book Leviticus: Volume 3 of Heavenly Citizens in Earthly Shoes.
+To purchase my books please go to: